qubusp/nodejs-nginx-redis-docker-app/README.md

-# NodeJS, Redis, Nignx y Docker
+# NodeJS, Redis, Nignx und Docker

 A simple Node.js application that increments a counter stored on Redis.
 I want to run Redis and the node application independently as I want to have